ALERT / FEBRUARY 5, 2026

 Key details

 Currently, employees must complete at least two years of service with their employer before they have the right to claim unfair dismissal.
-Under the Bill, employees will have a new right to claim unfair dismissal from day one of employment.
+While the original draft Bill proposed a new right for employees to claim unfair dismissal from day one of employment, the Act, as passed, sets out that the minimum of two years of service will be reduced to a minimum of six months.

 Day one family rights on paternity and unpaid parental leave